WebOrigami/docs/src/content/language/comparison.md

 add(1, 2)
 ```

-You can call a function defined in a JavaScript file by importing it with a path and then invoking it.
-You can do this with an implicit path:
+You can call a function defined in a JavaScript file by referencing its file name and then invoking it with parentheses:

 ```ori
 greet.js("Alice")